dur-randir/libtorrent/README.md

  Use whatever fits your purpose, the code required to compile with Mozilla's NSS implementation of SHA1 has been retained and can be compiled if the user wishes to avoid using OpenSSL.

-CONTACT

- Jari Sundell

- Skomakerveien 33
- 3185 Skoppum, NORWAY

- Send bug reports, suggestions and patches to
-<sundell.software@gmail.com> or to the mailinglist.